OpenMLRL/CoMLRL/docs/content/docs/user-guide/ac-finetuning.md

 {{% /hint %}}

 {{% hint warning %}}
 For simplicity, IAC computes the policy gradient using the current policy's samples without importance sampling or ratio clipping.
-When using a shared critic in IAC `use_seperate_critic=False`, the actor and critic models share the same transformer backbone to get the latent representation of individual observation.
+When using a shared critic in IAC `use_separate_critic=False`, the actor and critic models share the same transformer backbone to get the latent representation of individual observation.
 Although this is memory/storage efficient, the PG and TD back propagations may disrupt each other, leading to unstable training.
 So `value_clip_range` can be applied to stabilize training.
-Note that `value_clip_rage` is **only effective when using a shared critic in IAC**.
+Note that `value_clip_range` is **only effective when using a shared critic in IAC**.
 {{% /hint %}}

 {{% hint warning %}}